 The idea is that meals can be reheated by simply adding boiling water.
 The website sells single pouches or you can opt for one of their kit options.

 What is the Choice of freeze-dried meals?

 The choice of meals on the Summit to Eat website is varied and also includes numerous vegetarian options too.

-For breakfast, you have two choices – scrambled egg with cheese or morning oats with raspberry.
+For breakfast, you have two choices – scrambled eggs with cheese or morning oats with raspberry.

 The main meals, there are eight options – beef stew with potato, pasta bolognese, chicken fajita with rice, chicken fried rice, chicken tikka with rice, salmon and broccoli pasta including two vegetarian meals, macaroni cheese and vegetable chilli with rice.

 And finally, for dessert, there are three choices, custard apple crunch, rice pudding or chocolate mousse.

 Here are the Summit to Eat freeze-dried meals that I was trying for my review:

 - Scrambled egg with cheese